NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 example of this type of script written in Python is included in ``ccpp-scm/scm/etc/scripts/twpice_forcing_file_generator.py``.
-The script reads in the data as supplied from its source, converts any necessary variables, and writes a NetCDF (version 4) file in the format described in subsections :numref:`Subsection %s <case input>` and :numref:`Subsection %s <case input dephy>`.
+The script reads in the data as supplied from its source, converts any necessary variables, and writes a NetCDF (version 4) file in the format described in subsection :numref:`Subsection %s <case input dephy>`.
 For reference, the following formulas are used:

 .. math:: \theta_{il} = \theta - \frac{\theta}{T}\left(\frac{L_v}{c_p}q_l + \frac{L_s}{c_p}q_i\right)